suhail3535/React_Interview_practice_withtailwind_css/AllImportantInterviewQuestions/InterviewQuestionTheory/Html&css.md

 30. What is the purpose of the align-self property in Flexbox?
     The align-self property allows you to override the align-items property for individual flex items, aligning them along the cross axis of the flex container.

-<-------------------REACT------------->

-➡ What is React?

-- A JavaScript library for building user interfaces.

-➡ What is JSX?

-- A syntax extension for JavaScript that allows HTML-like code to be written in JavaScript files.

-➡ What is the Virtual DOM?

-- A lightweight in-memory representation of the real DOM, used for efficient rendering.

-➡ How do you handle state changes in React?

-- Using the setState() method or Hooks like useState().

-➡ What is a Higher-Order Component (HOC)?

-- A function that takes a component as an argument and returns a new component with additional props or functionality.

-➡ What is React Hooks?

-- A way to use state and other React features without writing a class component.

-➡ What is the difference between a controlled and uncontrolled component?

-- Controlled components have their state managed by React, while uncontrolled components manage their own state.

-➡ How do you optimize the performance of a React application?

-- Using techniques like memoization, shouldComponentUpdate(), and React.memo().

-➡ What is React Context?

-- A way to share data between components without passing props down manually.

-➡ How do you handle errors in React?

-- Using try-catch blocks, error boundaries, and the componentDidCatch() method.

-➡ What is a ref in React?

-- A reference to a DOM node or a component instance.

-➡ How do you use React Portals?

-- To render children into a different DOM container than the parent component.

-➡ What is the difference between a class component and a functional component?

-- Class components use the class syntax and have a lifecycle, while functional components use a function and do not have a lifecycle.

-➡ How do you handle side effects in React?

-- Using the useEffect() hook or the componentDidMount() method.

-➡ What is React Router?

-- A popular library for client-side routing in React applications.

   <==========HR important ========>
   Why do you want to join us?

-"I am  excited about the opportunity to join Napses Technologies Pvt Ltd due to its impressive track record in building innovative and  impactful products across various industries such as SaaS, consumer tech, marketplaces, logistics, AI/ML, and growth hacking.
-I admire how the company offers a comprehensive range of services, from mobile app and web product development to cloud and DevOps, UI/UX services, and team-building services.
-Working with clients like NeetPrep and others show case the company's capability in solving complex problems with high-quality solutions.
+"I am excited about the opportunity to join Quintype technology due to its impressive track record in transforming the digital publishing landscape with innovative solutions.

-Additionally, I have also read  about MVPRockets.com, as per my information,  it is a venture of Napses Tech.
-I am particularly impressed by clint project which is successful completed for companies like Alaanpay, Livspace, ANSR, Jiraaf, Nirog street, Hafla, and Stream Alive.
+ Quintype’s is a AI-powered platform enables publishers to create, distribute, and monetize their content efficiently.
+Quintype was founded in 2015, headquartered in Bengaluru, India, and has recently opened its UAE office to further its expansion across MENA.

+Quintype manages over 1Bn monthly pageviews for over 200+ publishers, including marquee brands like BQ Prime, The Quint, Fortune India, Karjalainen, and i-mediat.

+I am particularly impressed by Quintype’s products 1-AI-powered Newsroom Content Management System (CMS) 2-audience engagement tools,
+3-paywall management,
-Second thing is ,The experienced leadership team and dedicated high-quality product teams at both Napses Technologies and MVPRockets indicate a culture of excellence and innovation.
-I believe that joining your company would provide me with the perfect environment to grow as a frontend developer.
-I am eager to bring my skills and experiences to your team and be a part of the exciting journey ahead. list
+4-mobile App and subscription models. and the other thigs QuinType's experienced leadership and dedicated teams indicate a culture of excellence and innovation.
+ I believe that joining your company would provide me with the perfect environment to grow as a fullstack developer.
+I am eager to bring my skills and experiences to your team and be a part of the exciting journey ahead.

 <===========Why should be hire you=========>